ASO92/DLR_p2_ContinuousControl_Udacity/README.md

 ####  4.3 Configuring the local environment

 #### Installing the packages
-If you have problems to create the environment following the steps above, alternatively you can create the environment and install the required packages by following the steps below.

-The following steps
+The following steps will guide you to install the necesary dependences to execute correctly the environment.

 **1. Create the environment**
 ```
 $ conda create --name drlnd-p2-control python=3.6
 $ conda activate drlnd-p2-control